IvySaskia/IvySaskia/README.md

 - 🚀 I enjoy learning every day and working on developing new products.
 - 🌱 Now I am learning everyting of the world of Blockchain.
 - 📚 I like to share my knowledge and have taught classes on data structures.
-- 🔭 I’m currently working on getting my degree and makin
+- 🔭 I’m currently working on getting my degree and making projects that solve current problems on society focusing on web3.
 - 🌱 I’m currently learning Blockchain's World
 - 👯 I’m looking to collaborate on WEB3 projects
 - 📫 How to reach me: ivysaskia@gmail.com